Velocifire Wireless TKL01 – Unboxing

 The Velocifire Wireless TKL01 is one of the best, cheapest, and easiest to use mechanical keyboards below $40.
 It simply does an excellent job for a budget keyboard of its caliber.

 With a combination of wireless, tenkeyless, and quiet brown switches, the TKL01 is quite versatile with its use.
 It’s not flashy, making it perfect for office use and not so loud that you’d drive your roommates crazy.
-You can rest assured that it’s worth the price (or check out the Amazon customer reviews).
+You can rest assured that it’s worth the price.

 The Velocifire TKL01 is a win-win with its price as a wireless mechanical keyboard.
 If you’re simply testing the waters or want something to lug around, try the Velocifire Wireless TKL01 to start with.
 Spare yourself from enduring the stress your old keyboard provides because this can be an excellent investment.
 It’s not just for beginners, though.
 This is also for users that consider the price and quality of the product.